DLP Specification

 Computational Neuroscience / AI (LeCun 2022)Reactive, pattern-matched, no world modelModel-based planning, deliberative reasoningAmortized inference compiles S2 → S1

-Organizational Cybernetics (Beer 1972)S1–S3 operations (here and now)S4 intelligence (there and then)Variety engineering balances inside/outside
+Organizational Cybernetics (1972)S1–S3 operations (here and now)S4 intelligence (there and then)Variety engineering balances inside/outside

 Table 2.6.1: Three traditions discover one architecture.
 The convergence is structural — any system operating in a complex environment faces the same reactive/deliberative trade-off.